Dose Control Parameters (DCPs)

-The @dosecontrol part of a PumasModel allows for specifying special pre-processed parameters known as the Dose Control Parameters (DCP).
-Unlike standard parameters which are for use in the proceeding blocks, the DCP are used to modify the internal event handling of Pumas.
-The DCP are defined as follows:
+The @dosecontrol part of a PumasModel allows for specifying special pre-processed parameters known as the Dose Control Parameters (DCPs).
+Unlike standard parameters which are for use in other blocks, the DCPs are used to modify the applied doses.

-defines dose control parameters as a function of fixed and random effects.
-Options include bioav, duration, lag, and rate.
+Pumas.@dosecontrol — Macro@dosecontrolDefine dose control parameters as a function of fixed and random effects.
+Options include bioav, duration, lags, and rate.
 Must be used in an @model block.
 For example:

 @model begin